rose-collectionservices/collection-services-manual/02-ACQUISITIONS/readme.md

 For acquisitions logs prior to the implementation of ArchivesSpace, please see the [Rose Acquisitions Log folder](<https://emory.sharepoint.com/:f:/r/sites/EUVRoseLibrary/Shared%20Documents/Acquisitions/Rose%20Acquisitions%20Log?csf=1&web=1&e=WILjX1> "https://emory.sharepoint.com/:f:/r/sites/EUVRoseLibrary/Shared%20Documents/Acquisitions/Rose%20Acquisitions%20Log?csf=1&web=1&e=WILjX1") on OneDrive.

 ### 2.2.1 Collections receiving
-[summary]Information on who is responsible for recieving materials, where materials are recieved, and where new acquisitions are stored before accessioning.</summary>
+<details> <summary>Information on who is responsible for recieving materials, where materials are recieved, and where new acquisitions are stored before accessioning.</summary>

 *Collections receiving* is the physical transfer of the collection material from a donor, individual seller, or vendor to the Stuart A. Rose Manuscript, Archives, & Rare Book Library.